stephengpope/no-code-architects-toolkit/README.md

 Want help?
 Join a supportive community and get dedicated tech support.

-The ONLY community where you learn to leverage AI automation and content to grow your business (and streamline your biz).
+Join the ONLY community where you learn to leverage AI automation and content to grow your business (and streamline your biz).

 Who's this for?
 - Coaches and consultants